-The Write Protect function provides a hardware method of protecting certain boot sectors without using $V{\text{ID}}$ .
+The Write Protect function provides a hardware method of protecting without using $V{\text{ID}}$ .
 This function is one of two provided by the WP#/ACC pin.

-If the system asserts $V{IL}$ on the WP#/ACC pin, the device disables program and erase functions in the two outermost 8 Kbyte boot sectors independently of whether those sectors were protected or unprotected using the method described in "Sector/Sector Block Protection and Unprotection".
-The two outermost 8 Kbyte boot sectors are the two sectors containing the lowest addresses in a bottom-boot-configured device, or the two sectors containing the highest addresses in a top-boot-configured device.
+If the system asserts $V{IL}$ on the WP#/ACC pin, the device disables program and erase functions in sectors 0, 1, 140, and 141, independently of whether those sectors were protected or unprotected using the method described in "Sector/ Sector Block Protection and Unprotection".

-If the system asserts $V{IH}$ on the WP#/ACC pin, the device reverts to whether the two outermost 8K Byte boot sectors were last set to be protected or unprotected.
-That is, sector protection or unprotection for these two sectors depends on whether they were last protected or unprotected using the method described in "Sector/Sector Block Protection and Unprotection".
+If the system asserts $V{IH}$ on the WP#/ACC pin, the device reverts to whether sectors 0, 1, 140, and 141 were last set to be protected or unprotected.
+That is, sector protection or unprotection for these sectors depends on whether they were last protected or unprotected using the method described in "Sector/Sector Block Protection and Unprotection".